 Protect Yourself on Social Media

-People are losing over $2.7 billion in total losses due to social media scams.
+According to the American Federal Trade Commission, people are losing over $2.7 billion in total losses due to social media scams.
 That figure alone should be enough to convince you to be cautious online.
 When on social media, always think before you click and adopt a skeptical attitude towards unsolicited messages or offers.
 When in doubt, always err on the side of caution.

 As always, the best defense against data breaches is awareness.
 Check out our Cyber Security Hub for free and shareable content on how to keep your private information private.